 Front-row-and-center is the best seat for students who not only want to participate, but see and hear clearly too.
 Notice the following:

 - The teach will notice you if you sit front-row-and-center.

-Some students will be overwhelmed by
+Some students will be overwhelmed by the pressure.

 - The workers were overwhelmed by the amount of work they needed to do.